 Especially for babies and kids, dehydration is the main concern.

 This is kind of a no brainer as food sounds horrible for a while when you are puking or have diarrhea.
 But before testing out any food, make sure whoever is sick can hold down liquid.

 I found myself rushing to rehydrate my 3 year old right after he puked with Pedialyte, as water does not replace essential electrolytes lost with puking and diarrhea.
 But in reality, he just puked it up within a few minutes because his body was rejecting liquids.
 Better to just wait, and try a few sips every 20-30 minutes until something stays down.

 I got 7-up for me because I love the taste and carbonation felt good.
 Carbonation can upset a stomach so flat liquids are recommended, but I have always really enjoyed 7 up when sick.
 Not to mention the taste of Pedialyte makes me want to puke anyways.

-I try to keep a bottle of Pedialyte in the pantry for the one day a year that you will NEED it, but I also found these awesome packets that can be added to water.
-I will try these next time as they are portable and don’t take up much space.
+I try to keep a bottle of Pedialyte in the pantry for the one day a year that you will NEED it, but I also found these awesome packets that can be added to water and don’t take up as much storage space!

 How to prepare for a puking kid: